semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 5. Select which repository provider Semgrep to integrate with.
 6. For **GitHub Actions**:
     1. Select the checkbox next to the name of the projects to add.
     2. Optional: If you do not see the repository you want to add, adjust [GitHub Application's Repository Access](https://github.com/settings/installations) configuration.
+See [Detecting GitHub repositories](#detecting-github-repositories) for more information.
     3. Click **Bulk add CI jobs**.
     4. Click **Commit file**.
 This commits a `semgrep.yml` file containing pertinent scan parameters, such as schedule, what branch to scan on, and so on.
     5. Semgrep App generates a token composed of a **Secret name** and **Secret value**.
 Copy and paste these into your repository's settings.
 Links are provided by Semgrep App.